thewildblue/computing-evolved/README.md

 ## All specifications
 Currently proprietary specs are *italicized*.
 Generally, a spec is proprietary if it's inseparable from an implementation with an active or pending patent.
 - Scalar data encodings
-  - JoyDat: Text scalars optimized for people to read and write (partial spec)
+  - OurDat: Text scalars optimized for people to read and write (partial spec)
+    - BinWords: Fast reversible encodings of binary in natural language
+    - EVADat user dialect
+  - LexDat: Scalar encodings with useful lexicographical orders
+    - LexText: Text scalars with useful lexicographic orders and other considerations
+    - *LexBin*: Binary scalars with useful lexicographic orders
   - EVADat: Text scalars for Voice Attack (Windows) software IO
-      - EVADat-User
-      - EVADat-Sys
-    - Fast reversible encodings of binary in natural language
-  - LexDat: Scalar encodings with useful lexicographical orders
-    - LexDat-Text / LexText: Text scalars with useful lexicographic orders and other considerations
-    - *LexDat-Bin* / *LexBin*: Binary scalars with useful lexicographic orders
   - 🦕 *BrontoCode*
 - Data structure encodings
   - JOML: More obvious, more minimal TOML